 High salt consumption is linked to hypertension or high blood pressure which affects more than a billion people worldwide and is responsible for cardiovascular diseases [7,8].

 Scientists claim that there is more salt in animal tissues such as meat, blood and milk than in plant tissues .
 Processed foods also have a very high sodium content and it’s estimated that 75% of daily sodium intake comes from salt found in processed foods .

 Haem iron, found in red and processed meat, is linked to a higher risk of cardiovascular diseases (CVD) by as much as 57%, a study indicates [16,17].

 Haem iron absorption in the body is much higher than non-haem (37% vs 5%).
 As a result, it may contribute as a catalyst in increasing the level of harmful cholesterols in the body which can cause tissue-damaging inflammation, a potential risk for the development of CVD .

 Other research indicates that diabetic women are at a higher risk of coronary heart diseases due to high intake of haem iron as compared to non-diabetic women .

 Excess Processed Sugar Intake

-Consuming a diet high in sugar for just a few weeks has been linked to increase risk of CVD and impacts triglycerides, LDL, oxidized LDL, uric acid, insulin resistance and abnormal glucose tolerance to name few.
+Consuming a diet high in sugar for just a few weeks has been linked to increased risk of CVD and impacts triglycerides, LDL, oxidized LDL, uric acid, insulin resistance and abnormal glucose tolerance to name a few.

 Products with added sugars, particularly fructose pose the highest concern, even more than products with other sugar such as glucose.